Purpose of the Special Interest Group

 The intent of this Leadership and Transformational Change Special Interest Group would be to understand, discuss and share the best practices across industries which would lead to:

 - Enable ourselves & our clients to empower their teams,

-- Movement away from trivial state of crisis management to productive state of performance & deliveries.
+- Movement away from a trivial state of crisis management to a productive state of performance & deliveries.